akashacms/akasharender/guide/documents/2-setup.html.md

 },
 ```

-The `akasharender` command reads the named configuration file, using that file to know what to do.
 This defines two commands, which you can run as so:

 ```
 $ npm run clean